COVESA/vehicle_signal_specification/struct.md

 Using `allowed` for `type: item` shall be allowed (if `allowed` is supported for the used datatype).
 Using `allowed` for signals and items of struct type or array of struct type shall not be allowed.

-Theoretically `allowed` for signals of struct type could be supported if supported for all contained da
+(Theoretically `allowed` for signals of struct type could be supported if supported for all contained items, but that would require additional effort to define syntax and for tooling to parse specified values).

 ## Proposed VSS 4.0 acceptance criteria and increments